 “Well sir, as you can see, she is pregnant,” Kunle said calmly as he stared at Adebola.

 “Allah!”
 Aminada exclaimed.

-“She is my wife to be, and I have never slept with her before.
-She was betroth to me a virgin, I groomed her.”
+“She is my wife-to-be, and I have never slept with her before.
+She was betrothed to me a virgin, I groomed her.”

-Kunle stared at him shockingly as he walked gently to the bed Adebola laid and sat by her.
+Kunle stared at him shockingly as he walked gently to the bed Adebola lay and sat by her.
 Realizing how much he’d hurt her with his words the last time.

 She opened her eyes, as if she perceived his scent and knew that he was around.

 “I want to say something,” Adebola said weakly.

 “Except you want to tell us how you got pregnant!”
 Alhaji retorted angrily.